yegor256/blog/_drafts/_agile.md

 and a much better predictability.
 It's obvious, right?

 Why don't we do the same with people?
-Why do we motivate them upfront and then trust them ... until they become _untrustable_.
-Can't we reguarly check how they are performing and correct our _trust_ accordingly?
+Why do we motivate them upfront and then trust them ... until they turn out to be completely _untrustworthy_?
+Can't we regularly check
+how they are performing and correct our _trust_ accordingly?
 Why are they either "great" for us or "useless"?
 Why can't we grade them after each iteration, according to both mistakes _and_ achievements they make?

-Let's see how the formula Agile is suggesting can be applied to the PDCA continuum:
+Let's see how the formula that Agile suggests can be applied to the PDCA continuum:

   * Plan: Find individuals and motivate them